 Tyre upsizing is a good way to enhance the performance and looks of your vehicle.
 But installing too big tyres on your car can sometimes negatively affect the handling.
 Tyre upsizing also results in the speedometer error.
 As a general rule, the diameter variation between the two tyre size should be under 3%.
-We have built this easy to use tool for you, just enter the size of your OEM tyre and the tyre size you want to upgrade to:
+We have built this easy to use tyre upsize calculator for you, just enter the size of your OEM tyre and the tyre size you want to upgrade to:

 How to Read Tyre Size?